 Sarasota: The Land of Art Deco and Whimsical Flamingos

-Our next stop was Sarasota which is known for fine beaches and lots of Art Deco architecture.
-We enjoyed spotting the stepped towers, speed lines, and neon signs that are the hallmark of the style as we strolled around town.
+Our next Gulf Coast travel destination was Sarasota which is known for fine beaches and lots of Art Deco architecture.
+We enjoyed spotting the stepped towers, speed lines, and neon signs that are the hallmark of the Art Deco style as we strolled around town.

 We also learned that Sarasota has a creative and whimsical side.
 We saw at least three bicycles decorated with different colored plastic flamingos.
 So much awesome!

 Running Away to Join the Circus at Ringling Bros.
 Ca' d'Zan

 Arguably, Sarasota's best attractions are situated further away from downtown and are a perfect addition to a Florida Gulf Coast road trip.
 We drove out to the Ringling Bros.
 Museum and Ca' d'Zan, the Ringling Brothers winter estate.
 In the decades of the traveling circus, the show would ride the rails bringing joy and wonder to children of all ages during the warmer months.
 What do you do with hundreds of rail cars worth of performers, gear, and show animals in the wintertime?
 Apparently, you take the whole thing to Sarasota, Florida to ride out the winter.

 The Ringling Museum featured various train cars and gear to get a sense of the scale of the operation.
 It also showcased a number of jaw dropping and death defying feats that were a regular part of the circus.
 While not really death-defying, I did manage to squeeze myself into a miniature clown car.